Cybersecurity Guidelines for Business Travel

 Update and Patch Software

-Unpatched software is a favorite method for cyber-criminals to get access to a device so make sure all your software and operating systems are updated before you go.
+Unpatched software is a favorite method for cyber-criminals to obtain entry to a device so make sure all your software and operating systems are updated before you go.
 Your IT department may have patching set up on a schedule so ask them to push the latest updates before you go.
 Don’t overlook third-party software in addition to your normal line-of-business and Microsoft apps.

 Set Up a Method of Secure Connection